wellenina/landing-page-project/README.md

 # landing-page-project
-Assignment for The Odin Project
+This is the "silly version" of the landing-page assignment for The Odin Project:
+A landing page about my cats